Skip to Content

 Magic Missile is a trusty standby, but it doesn’t have the staying power of other spells to compete at higher levels.
 It is, however, fun and nostalgic to cast Magic Missile, and really that should be enough.

-Top 15 Best Abjuration Spells in D&D 5e [Ranked]
+Top 20 Best Monk Spells in D&D 5e [Ranked]

-[…] Time: 1 reaction you take when hit by an attack or targeted by the Magic Missile […]
+[…] Casting Time: 1 Reaction, taken when hit by an attack or targeted by Magic Missile […]

-Top 20 Best Sorcerer Spells in D&D 5e [Ranked]
+Top 15 Best Evocation Spells in D&D 5e [Ranked]